alonrbar/easy-template-x/README.md

 JavaScript support in `docx-templates` and a breadth of additional (payed) modules in `docxtemplater`.
-This package, in accordance with it's declared above philosophy, offers some unique benefits including a most simple, non-programmer oriented template syntax, an even neater API (IMHO 😄), a _free_ image insertion plugin and a TypeScript code base.
+This package, in accordance with it's declared above philosophy, offers some unique benefits including a most simple, non-programmer oriented template syntax, an even neater API (IMHO), a _free_ image insertion plugin and a TypeScript code base.
 Hopefully it will serve you well :)

 ## Changelog